fluxo-js/fluxo/README.md

 ```

 :warning: You don't need specify the `add` and `remove` events to recompute your subset.
 This events are always declared under the hood as dependencies to all subsets.

-##Attributes parsers

-Fluxo object stores and collections can enforce casting or parsing on some store's
-attributes, like the example below:

 ##toJSON
 Eventually you will pass the state that you are holding on your store to other